Noble Drew Ali: Religious formation

 Drew Ali reported that during his travels in Egypt, he met a high priest of Egyptian magic.
 In one version of Drew Ali's biography, the leader saw him as a reincarnation of the founder.
 In others, he claims that the priest considered him a reincarnation of Jesus, the Buddha, Muhammad and other religious prophets.
 According to the biography, the high priest trained Ali in mysticism and gave him a "lost section" of the Quran.

-This text came to be known as the Holy Koran of the Moorish Science Temple of America (not to be confused with the Islamic Quran).
-It is also known as the "Circle Seven Koran" because of its cover, which features a red "7" surrounded by a blue circle.
+Noble Drew Ali's central religious text, listed by the Library of Congress as called The Holy Koran of the Moorish Science Temple of America : [circle] 7 It alternatively came to be nicknamed the "Circle Seven Koran" because of its cover, which features a red "7" surrounded by a blue circle.

 The first 19 chapters are from The Aquarian Gospel of Jesus the Christ, published in 1908 by esoteric Ohio preacher Levi Dowling.
 In The Aquarian Gospel, Dowling described Jesus's supposed travels in India, Egypt, and Palestine during the years of his life which are not accounted for by the New Testament.

-Chapters 20 through 45 are borrowed from the Rosicrucian work, Unto Thee I Grant, with minor changes in style and wording.
+Chapters 20 through 44 are borrowed from the Rosicrucian work, Unto Thee I Grant, with minor changes in style and wording.
 They are instructions on how to live, and the education and duties of adherents.

 Drew Ali wrote the last four chapters of the Circle Seven Koran himself.
 In these he wrote:

-Drew Ali used this material to claim Jesus and his followers were Asiatic. ("Asiatic" was the term Drew Ali used for all dark or olive-colored people); he labeled whites as European, although he labeled whites who became a part of the MSTA as "Persians" or "Celts".
+Drew Ali used this material to claim Jesus and his followers were Asiatic. ("Asiatic" was the term Drew Ali used for all dark or olive-skinned people); he labeled whites as European, although he labeled whites who became a part of the MSTA as "Persians" or "Celts".
 He suggested that all Asiatics should be allied.

 Drew Ali believed that African Americans were all Moors, who he claimed were descended from the ancient Moabites (describing them as belonging to Northwest Africa as opposed to Moab as the name suggests).
 He claimed that Islam and its teachings are more beneficial to their earthly salvation, and that their 'true nature' had been 'withheld' from them.
 Male members of the Temple wear a fez or turban as head covering; women wear a turban.